Accio/accio.github.io/_pages/outreach.md

 If you consider doing a postdoc in Pharma, these [Ten Simple Rules](https://doi.org/10.1371/journal.pcbi.1008989) might be useful.

+## Teaching
+<a href="#top" style="font-size: 11px;">Back to top</a>

+### Applied Mathematics and Informatics in Drug Discovery (AMIDD)

+In autumn semesters, I teach a undergraduate-level course series, *Applied Mathematics and Informatics in Drug Discovery* (AMIDD), at the Department of Mathematics and Computer Science, University of Basel.
+Check out the material of *Applied Mathematics and Informatics In Drug Discovery* on its website [AMIDD.ch](http://amidd.ch).

+### Mathematical and Computational Biology in Drug Discovery (MCBDD)

+In spring semesters, I teach an advanced course series, *Mathematical and Computational Biology in Drug Discovery* (MCBDD) as a follow-up course of AMIDD.
+Its material can be found on the course's website [MCBDD.ch](http://mcbdd.ch).

+### Other courses

+In spring semesters, I teach one lecture of the course series *From Novel Targets to Novel Therapeutics* on topics of computational biology and multiscale modelling at the Department of Pharmacy, University of Basel.

+I also give courses on bioinformatics, computational biology, drug discovery, data analysis and programming (as a certified Carpentry trainer) from time to time.
+If you are interested in inviting me to teach, please [contact me](mailto:mail@jdzhang.me?subject=Invitation to teach).

 ## Public talks
 <a href="#top" style="font-size: 11px;">Back to top</a>